RvsL/mipt_food_retail_review_classification/README.md

 # mipt food retail review classification
 User Review Classification in Food Retail With Small Amount of Training Data and Many Classes

+See .pdf with work description placed in root dir

 Dataset is placed in scrub dir

 Brief notebook contents: